Passion (musical): Background and history

 As it turned out, Lapine was already exploring the idea of adapting Muscle, a memoir by Sam Fussell, for the musical stage.
 Together, they came up with the idea of a pair of double-billing one acts.
 Lapine wrote a couple of scenes and Sondheim had just started working on the opening number when he began to feel that his musical style was unsuitable for Muscle.
 The piece was more contemporary and in his opinion required a score reflecting pop sensibilities.
 He called Lapine and suggested that he find another songwriter, perhaps William Finn, and include it as a companion piece.
-Meanwhile, they continued to work on Passion and as the piece grew, they found that it was enough for an entire evening of theatre.
-Muscle was eventually shelved.
+Meanwhile, they continued to work on Passion and as the piece grew, they found that it was enough for an entire evening of theatre, and Sondheim's involvement with Muscle ended.
+Lapine later completed the piece separately as a full-length musical, Muscle, with Finn and lyricist Ellen Fitzhugh; it received an invitation-only workshop in New York in 1995 and was premiered by Chicago's Pegasus Players in 2001.

 Productions

 Original Broadway production

 After 52 previews, Passion opened on Broadway at the Plymouth Theatre on May 9, 1994, and closed on January 7, 1995.
 Directed by James Lapine, the show starred Jere Shea as Giorgio, Donna Murphy as Fosca, and Marin Mazzie as Clara.
 Scenic design was by Adrianne Lobel, costume design by Jane Greenwood, lighting design by Beverly Emmons, orchestrations by Jonathan Tunick, and music direction by Paul Gemignani.
 This production was filmed shortly after closing and televised on the Public Broadcasting Service series American Playhouse on September 8, 1996.
 (It was released on DVD in 2003 by Image Entertainment.)
 The musical ran a total of 280 performances, making it the shortest-running musical ever to win the Tony Award for Best Musical.

 The role of Fosca was originally offered to Patti LuPone, but she turned it down to star in Sunset Boulevard in the West End.
 LuPone was then famously fired from Sunset Boulevard in favor of Glenn Close, who took the show to Broadway.

 On October 20, 2004, there was a tenth-anniversary concert at the Ambassador Theatre.
 It starred Marin Mazzie, Michael Cerveris, John McMartin and Donna Murphy.